juxor/afaq/markdown/secD10.md

 new labour system in the steel industry was repeated throughout the economy in different industries.
-As in the steel industry, the core of these new labour systems were the creation of artificial job hierarchies and the transfer of skills from workers to the managers."_ [_"The Origins of Job Structure in the Steel Industry,"_ pp. 123-157, Root &amp; Branch (ed.), **Root and Branch: The Rise of the Workers' Movements**, p.
+As in the steel industry, the core of these new labour systems were the creation of artificial job hierarchies and the transfer of skills from workers to the managers."_ [ _"The Origins of Job Structure in the Steel Industry,"_ pp. 123-157, Root & Branch (ed.), **Root and Branch: The Rise of the Workers' Movements** , p.
 155, p.
 153, p.
 152 and pp. 153-4]

-This process of deskilling workers was complemented by other factors -- state protected markets (in the form of tariffs and government orders -- the _"lead in technological innovation came in armaments where assured government orders justified high fixed-cost investments"_); the use of _"both political and economic power [by American Capitalists] to eradicate and diffuse workers' attempts to assert shop-floor control"_; and _"repression, instigated and financed both privately and publicly, to eliminate radical elements [and often not-so-radical elements as well, we must note] in the American labour movement."_ [William Lazonick, **Competitive Advantage on the Shop Floor**, p.
+This process of deskilling workers was complemented by other factors -- state protected markets (in the form of tariffs and government orders -- the _"lead in technological innovation came in armaments where assured government orders justified high fixed-cost investments"_ ); the use of _"both political and economic power [by American Capitalists] to eradicate and diffuse workers' attempts to assert shop-floor control"_ ; and _"repression, instigated and financed both privately and publicly, to eliminate radical elements [and often not-so-radical elements as well, we must note] in the American labour movement."_ [William Lazonick, **Competitive Advantage on the Shop Floor** ,
+p.
 218 and p.
 303] Thus state action played a key role in destroying craft control within industry, along with the large financial resources of capitalists compared to workers.
-Bringing this sorry story up to date, we find _"many, if not most, American managers are reluctant to develop skills [and initiative] on the shop floor for the fear of losing control of the flow of work."_ [William Lazonick, **Organisation and Technology in Capitalist Development**, pp. 279-280] Nor should we forget that many technologies are the product of state aid.
+Bringing this sorry story up to date, we find _"many, if not most, American managers are reluctant to develop skills [and initiative] on the shop floor for the fear of losing control of the flow of work."_ [William Lazonick, **Organisation and Technology in Capitalist Development** , pp. 279-280] Nor should we forget that many technologies are the product of state aid.
 For example, in the case of automation _"the state, especially the military, has played a central role.
-Not only has it subsidised extravagant developments that the market could not or refused to bear but it absorbed excessive costs and thereby kept afloat those competitors who would otherwise have sunk."_ [**Op.
-Cit.**, p.
+Not only has it subsidised extravagant developments that the market could not or refused to bear but it absorbed excessive costs and thereby kept afloat those competitors who would otherwise have sunk."_ [ **Op.
+Cit.** , p.
 83]

 Given that there is a division of knowledge in society (and, obviously, in the workplace as well) this means that capitalism has selected to introduce a